umutondersu/dotfiles/README.md

 ## System Configuration

+> **Note:** This section is Linux-only.
+Stowing to `/etc/` is skipped during
+> macOS installation.

-`etc/` and are automatically stowed to `/etc/` during desktop installation
+`etc/` is automatically stowed to `/etc/` during desktop installation.

 The installation script checks for existing directories in `/etc/` and skips stowing if conflicts are found.

 You'll need to manually backup/remove conflicting directories first.
+Following sub-sections (udev rules) do not apply to macOS.

 ### Manual stowing (if skipped during installation)